aosabook/500lines/web-server/chapter.md

 # A Simple Web Server

-FIXME: intro
+The web has changed society in countless ways over the last two decades.
+Remarkably,
+though,
+its core has changed very little.
+Most systems still follow the rules that Tim Berners-Lee laid out a quarter of a century ago;
+in particular,
+most web servers still handle the same kinds of messages they did then, in the same way.
+This chapter will explore how they do that, and why.

 ## Background

 Pretty much every program on the web runs on a family of communication standards called Internet Protocol (IP).
-IP breaks messages down into small packets, each of which is forwarded from one machine to another along any available route to its destination, where the whole message is reassembled.

-IP is built in layers.
+IP is built in layers;
-The one that concerns us is the Transmission Control Protocol (TCP/IP).
-It guarantees that every packet we send is received, and that packets are received in the right order.
-Putting it another way,
-it turns an unreliable stream of disordered packets into a reliable, ordered stream of data so that communication between computers looks like reading and writing files.
+the one that concerns us is the Transmission Control Protocol (TCP/IP), which makes communication between computers looks like reading and writing files.

 Programs using IP communicate through sockets.
 Each socket is one end of a point-to-point communication channel,